AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/manage-project-team.md

 >[!IMPORTANT]
 >
 >The Scheduling tools are currently deprecated in Workfront and will be removed.
+>
+>After the removal of the Scheduling tools in Workfront, users will be added to the project team automatically, as described in the section [Automatically add users to a Project Team](#automatically-add-users-to-a-project-team-automatically-add-users-to-a-project-team) in this article
+>
-For more information, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).
+>For more information, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).

 You can add users to a Project Team if they don't need to be assigned to any work items in the project but they need to be notified about certain actions that take place on the project.
 For more information about what notifications can be enabled for users on the project team, see [Event notifications available in Adobe Workfront](../../../administration-and-setup/manage-workfront/emails/event-notifications-available-in-wf.md)